caranatar/tracerz/README.md

 std::shared_ptr<tracerz::Tree> tree = grammar.getTree("output is #rule#");
 ```

-Note that the `Tree` object does not track modifiers or the RNG in use, so these would have to be retrieved from the
+To expand the tree one step, call `expand` on the tree.
+Note that the `Tree` object does not track modifiers or the RNG
-`Grammar` object in order to perform expansion as expected on the `Tree`:
+in use, so these would have to be retrieved from the `Grammar` object in order to perform expansion as expected on the
+`Tree`:

 ```cpp
 tree->expand(grammar.getModifierFunctions(), grammar.getRNG());